 The South Portland study comprised three 28-day testing phases.
 The first 28-day testing phase recorded bus performance under existing conditions, with TSP programming on the traffic controllers disabled.
 The second phase represented bus timing with TSP enabled.
-The third phase recorded the differences between GPS and optical-based activation for TSP.
+The third phase recorded the differences between RF/GPS and optical-based activation for TSP.
 The optical system was a non-EMTRAC legacy brand.

 Here are some of the key findings and recommendations as a result of the South Portland Bus project:

 In this study, the EMTRAC detection zones were limited in distance so they did not extend past preceding intersections.
 Typical transmission range for the EMTRAC system is well over 3,000 feet.